coxm/aoc2020/README.md

 # AoC 2020
-Solutions for Advent of Code, 2020.
+Mixed C++/JS for Advent of Code, 2020.

-Each day has a C++ solution; if I was busy that morning, or fancied golfing, there's a JS solution as well.
+Most days have C++ solutions; if I was busy that day, or fancied some code golf, there is a JS solution instead or as well.

 ## Building